andreyyec/Qticket/readme.md

 => Work log

-1) Fix error on user sessions when expired
-2) Check if draft is being edited before to remove
+1) Check if draft is being edited before to remove
-3) Establishing sessions using express-session (when session expired unable to login again)
+2) Establishing sessions using express-session (when session expired unable to login again)